Today I’ll share a framework for how to think about the cost of college.

 In fact, if you think college is expensive now, try not to get a nosebleed thinking about how much it’ll cost for a kid born today: in 18 years in-state college will set you back $67k, private university $140k.

 Use Vanguard’s college cost projector to test different scenarios yourself.

-No wonder it was such a big deal when a billionaire investor recently pledged to personally pay the student debts of this year’s graduates of Morehouse College.
+No wonder it was such a big deal when a billionaire investor pledged to personally pay the student debts of one class of graduates of Morehouse College.